1ncontinentia/Incon-Undercover/README.md

 * Only one side can be defined as asymmetric at a time and only one side can be defined as regular - and both must be hostile to the undercover unit's side.
 So if having a three-way war, one side must be asym and the other regular.
 * If having a three-way (...war), it is recommended to not have any incognito factions as an engine limitation means that incognito units (i.e. those disguised as the enemy) will be seen as friendly to all - could break the immersion if you're dressed as OPFOR and GreenFOR don't shoot at you when they should.
 * For mission makers - just be aware that the following could affect your mission: enemy units may wander from their original positions to follow undercover units if they become suspicious.
 Also, when compromised by regular forces, an undercover unit's description will be shared across other enemies in the local area after some time if they don't kill everyone who knows about them
-* Works on all tested mods.
+* Works on all tested mods with the exception of factions that use randomisation scripts such is the Iraqi Syrian Conflict Mod -- these will need a manual list of the possible enemy uniforms and gear (which is possible using the setup.sqf).
 If you find an incompatibility, tell me!

 ### Credits

 Massive thanks to Spyderblack723 for his help creating some of the functions and correcting my mistakes / oversights on the original release.
 Also for generally being super helpful over the past year as I've got into modding.
 Grumpy Old Man, Tajin and sarogahtyp are responsible for creating a performant detection script, which I then adapted and used as a basis for the undercover script, so thank you to those guys too.
 Also thanks to das attorney, davidoss, Bad Benson, Tankbuster, dedmen, fn_Quiksilver, marceldev89, baermitumlaut and Duda123 for some top optimisation tips.
 And huge thanks to accuracythruvolume for testing and feedback.

 ### In Detail: How it works